cancui0403/cancui0403.github.io/_news/announcement_2.md

 $$
 where the linear predictor is defined as $\eta_{ijk} = \alpha_j + \alpha_k - d_{jk}(X_i)$.
 Here, $\alpha_j$ accounts for node-level heterogeneity.

+The Latent Space Model was introduced by [Hoff, Raftery, and Handcock (2002)](https://www.stat.cmu.edu/~brian/905-2009/all-papers/hoff-raftery-handcock-2002-jasa.pdf) to analyze social networks.

 ### 1.2 Non-identifiability
 Let $E(r)$ denote the Euclidean group, consisting of all orthogonal matrices $Q \in \mathcal{O}(r)$ and translation vectors $t \in \mathbb{R}^r$.
 An isometry $g = (Q, t)$ acts on a configuration $X$ as:
 $$